jamesgraham0/Spotify-Votes-Mobile/README.md

 **Errors**
+- 🛑 Fix bug where non-hosts can't search (value of type null when API call is made)
 - ✅ Trim search string so that api calls to search for tracks aren't made with empty strings
 - Song starts from beginning when new user joins
 - When someone tries to create room this error: